Gian Antonio Lazier: Ancestry and early life

 Gian Antonio Lazier was born in the Italian village of Perloz, near Aosta.
-According to late 18th-century sources, he was born on 9 June 1678, but this is not attested by contemporary sources.
-His father's name was Francesco Lazier and his mother's name was Giacobina Neiro.
-In addition to the common rendition Gian Antonio, Lazier sometimes spelled his name as Gianantonio, merging the two first names into one, or rendered it in French, as Jean Antoine.
+He was born on 9 June 1678 according to late 18th-century sources, though his birth date is not attested by any known contemporary sources.
+His father's name was Francesco Lazier and his mother's name was Giacobina Neiroz.
+In addition to the common rendition Gian Antonio, Lazier sometimes spelled his name as Gianantonio, merging the two first names into one, or rendered it in French as Jean Antoine.
 Though Lazier later claimed that his last name (sometimes alternatively spelled in the French variants dell'Ales or L'Asie) derived from the Byzantine name Laskaris (the ruling dynasty from 1204 to 1261), there is no evidence that either of his parents had any clear connections to former Byzantine royalty.
-Given Lazier's detailed knowledge of the Angelo Flavio Comneno family, it is possible that there was some form of relation, and that he claimed Byzantine ancestry through them.
-Perhaps Lazier was a relative or descendant of Marco Lazier, who had married Maria Altadonna Angeli, cousin of Giovanni Andrea II, some decades prior to Lazier's birth.
-In reference to his humble origins, Lazier has sometimes been nicknamed "the peasant who wanted to become emperor".
+Given Lazier's detailed knowledge of the Angelo Flavio Comneno family it is possible that there was some form of relation and that he claimed Byzantine ancestry through them.
+Perhaps Lazier was a relative or descendant of Marco Lazier, who had married Maria Altadonna Angeli, a cousin of Giovanni Andrea II, some decades prior to Lazier's birth.
+In reference to his humble origins Lazier has sometimes been nicknamed "the peasant who wanted to become emperor".

-Tiring of his small village, Lazier left Perloz in 1702, looking to find his fortune.
+Tiring of his small village, Lazier left Perloz in 1702 and looked to find his fortune.
 He travelled to the nearby town of Pont-Saint-Martin, where he became an apprentice shoemaker.
 Not finding the profession sufficiently riveting, Lazier left Pont-Saint-Martin already on 1 August of the same year.
-He eventually settled among a group of monks in the Great St Bernard Pass, and became a monk there himself on 7 May 1703.
-Monastic life did not suit Lazier either, and he left the monks in 1704.
+He eventually settled among a group of monks in the Great St Bernard Pass and became a monk there himself on 7 May 1703.
+Monastic life did not suit Lazier either and he left the monks in 1704.
 In 1705, Lazier moved to Rome, where he on 5 March 1706 married Marie-Marguerite Stévenin.
 Stévenin was like Lazier a native of the Aosta Valley, hailing from a family of tailors, and owned a shop near the Piazza Navona.
-In Rome, Lazier socialized with the local aristocracy, making valuable acquaintances, and also purchased a previously German-owned hotel, after which he made several trips to Germany.
+In Rome, Lazier socialized with the local aristocracy, making valuable acquaintances.
+He also purchased a previously German-owned hotel and on account of it made several trips to Germany.

-In 1707, Lazier was condemned by the Inquisition for attempting to fraud a young woman, a daughter of one of the men in the service of the cardinal Gaspare Carpegna.
+In 1707, Lazier was condemned by the Inquisition for attempting to fraud a young woman, the daughter of one of the men in the service of the cardinal Gaspare Carpegna.
 Lazier, still married to Stévenin, had promised the young woman that he would marry her.
 As punishment for this attempt at polygamy, the Inquisition sentenced Lazier to seven months in prison.